P ≠ NP Proof

 where the string to be tested is necessarily

 member from Lz.
-If language is a set, Lz-language is a set into another.
+If a language can be characterized as a set, an Lz-language can be characterized as a subset,

 Observe